Zilliqa/ZRC/zrcs/zrc-6.md

 **Requirements:**

-- `_sender` should be the contract owner candidate.
-Otherwise, it should throw `NotContractOwnerCandidateError`.
+- `_sender` must be the contract owner candidate.
+Otherwise, it must throw `NotContractOwnerCandidateError`.

 **Messages:**